ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ???
 The ASF is a public charity, and our mission is explicitly to produce software that is useful, and always free of cost or restrictions for people to use.
+Alongside the permissive Apache license itself, the ASF's policies around acceptable software that our projects can contain is focused on ensuring that users don't find any surprising restrictions in any of our products.

 While our pragmatic licensing focuses on the legal enablement of open source, so that everyone can contribute, many ASF committers also have some form of